-- Apartment: kitchen and bathroom shared by occupants of single- or double-occupancy bedrooms.
+- Apartment Style: kitchen and bathroom shared by occupants of single- or double-occupancy bedrooms.

-- Suite: single- and double-bedroom options with a variety of floor plans, each with a shared bathroom.
+- Suite Style: single- and double-bedroom options with a variety of floor plans, each with a bathroom shared only by suite-mates

-- Traditional: This is what most people envision as campus housing, a residence hall of mostly dual-occupancy bedrooms with a community bathroom on each floor.
+- Traditional Style: This is what most people envision as campus housing, a residence hall of mostly dual-occupancy bedrooms with a community bathroom on each floor.

 Connect with Likeminded Peers in a Living Learning Community